Impact Areas

 Service

-i4J launches nation’s first Domestic Violence Legal Advocate initiative
+i4J launches nation’s first Domestic Violence Legal Advocate initiative, serving survivors statewide in Arizona.

 Learn more: DVLA Initiative